-If you are planning on joining us for a day camp under Tier 3 (or lower) restrictions, this page should tell you everything you need to know.
+If you are planning on joining us for a day camp while under COVID-19 restrictions, this page should tell you everything you need to know.

 - For open camps, please see our camp list and book online as usual (or join the waiting list if full)